 How To Upcycle A Drop Cloth Into A DIY Tablecloth Runner

 Have you ever tried to find tablecloth runners in various lengths?
 Well, it’s almost impossible, so I’m sharing how to upcycle a drop cloth into a painted tablecloth runner that can be customized for each table length.
-Now, I have DIY Tablecloth Runners for each of our outdoor kitchen tables.
+This quick and easy tutorial will teach you how to make your own table runners using inexpensive drop cloth fabric.
+You can get creative and make one that will work with your decor style and customize them for your table sizes.
+I now have DIY Tablecloth Runners for each of our outdoor kitchen tables.
 Yay!

 I was planning a Welcome to Fall Dinner Party around our outdoor kitchen and patio area, and I wanted something to dress up the tables.
 Since the atmosphere is casual, I decided to use tablecloth runners instead of tablecloths.
 When I couldn’t find the sizes I needed, here’s what I did.